dankelley/dankelley.github.io/README.md

 a message telling you what to do next, namely to go up a directory, type `make` and then git add/commit/push.

+Visit https://dankelley.github.io/blog/ (perhaps after waiting 10 minutes) to see if it worked.